 - Your lock itself is old or has pieces that have become loose over time.

 Regardless of the culprit, the first thing you should do is stop and take a deep breath.
 If you start to panic and start to shake the key, you risk breaking it off in the lock.
 You could also do more damage to the lock itself.
 It will be easier to remove the key if it’s in one piece.

-Once you’re calm, you need to try a few steps methodically.
+Once you’re calm, how do you get a broken key out of the door?
+You’ll need to try a few steps methodically.

 1. Push the Keyhole Plug

 First, try to push the keyhole plug, which is the small metal circle that surrounds the keyhole and, in this case, your key itself.
 If the plug is loose, it can sometimes cause the key to become stuck in the lock.
 To push the plug — and hopefully free your key — you’ll need to:

 - Make sure the key is pushed into the lock as far as it will go.